Ampless/Amplessimus/README.md

 Cydia, please contact us at `ampless@chrissx.de`.

 ## <a name="build"></a> Building
+_This section is heavily broken, because we are right now replacing the oldschool Makefile with a new and better build system._

 Building on Windows is a mess, because Windows is a mess.
 Luckily Windows will long-term be replaced by the Unixes.
 So compiling for everything except Windows will assume you are running macOS or Linux,